drazkiewiczbart/login-system-crud/README.md

 ### Preview project: [here will be website address]

 ### About project
-Education and portfolio project.
 Website allows creates users, login to system, updates data and deletes them.
-All data are deleted from database every day at specific hour.
+Since this is a education and portfolio project and wanting to relieve the server resources, I decided that all data are deleted from database every day at specific hour.

 ### Core technologies
-* NodeJS
+* Node.js
-* Express
+* Express.js
 * MongoDB

 ### What I learned
-* Configure environment
+* configure environment,
-* Divide the project into smaller parts
+* divide the project into smaller parts,
-* Add and update a project in the repository
+* add and update a project in the repository,
-* Create routers, controllers and models
+* create routers, controllers and models,
-* Create login and registration system
+* create login and registration system,
-* Create CRUD operations
+* create CRUD operations,
-* Database management
+* database management,
-* Create website using template engine
+* create website using template engine,
-* Launch project on VPS
+* launch project on VPS